The End (Irish TV programme)

-The End is an Irish adult comedy late night television strand on Network Two/RTÉ Two in the Republic of Ireland.
-It was first broadcast September 1993, and last aired in May 1996.
+The End was an Irish adult comedy late night television strand on Network 2 in the Republic of Ireland.
+The show served as both a continuity announcement and as a vehicle for comedy sketches and interviews.
+It was first broadcast in 1993, and was cancelled in 1995.

 The End was aired on Friday and Saturday night from 11 pm to 2 am.
 RTÉ used this show to test the audience appetite for late night TV.
-The End was presented by Barry Murphy on Friday nights and by Sean Moncrieff on Saturday nights.
+The End was presented by Barry Murphy on Friday nights and by Seán Moncrieff on Saturday nights.
 The End had a cult following of "drunks and teenagers" who would often ring into the show leaving bizarre late night messages for the presenters.
 Sean Moncrieff would be joined by a puppet called Septic in later seasons.

 Barry Murphy would use The End to launch many of his Apres Match characters such as Frank Stapleton.

-Sean Moncrieff would get a new chat show on RTÉ One called Good Grief Moncrieff, however this was not a success due in part to the conservative and mainstream RTÉ One audience.
-Later he would go on to present the RTÉ Two series Don't Feed the Gondolas.

 Format

 Barry Murphy presented Friday Nights with a mix of his surreal comedy and introductions to the classic BBC comedy series The Fall and Rise of Reginald Perrin and the US sitcom 3rd Rock from the Sun.

-Sean Moncrieff presented Saturday Nights with a mix of interviews and introductions to classic BBC comedy series Fawlty Towers and Yes Minister.
+Seán Moncrieff presented Saturday Nights with a mix of interviews and introductions to classic BBC comedy series Fawlty Towers and Yes Minister.

-Colin Murnane who had moved on from RTÉ young people's JMTV and Plastic Orange, appeared on both nights as a reporter.
+Colin Murnane appeared on both nights as a reporter.

-History
+Legacy

-The End would help to launch the careers of its two presenters, Sean Moncrieff now hosts his own daytime radio show on Newstalk, while Barry Murphy continues to be a very successful Irish comedian, while also starring in and writing Apres Match for RTÉ Sport.
+The End would help to launch the careers of its two presenters.
+Following its cancellation, Seán Moncrieff presented the short-lived chat show Good Grief Moncrieff on RTÉ One.
+Later he would go on to present the RTÉ Two series Don't Feed the Gondolas, and he now hosts his own daytime radio show on Newstalk.
+Barry Murphy went on to create Après Match for RTÉ Sport alongside Risteárd Cooper and Gary Cooke, and the cult classic soap opera parody Soupy Norman.

-The End's reporter Colin Murnane had appeared first on RTÉ's youth show JMTV moved to London to present for TCC, BBC, Sky1 and others, and to forge a career as one of the most successful Irish voice-overs in Soho.
+The End's reporter Colin Murnane later moved to London to present for TCC, BBC, Sky1 and others, and has a career as a voice-over artist.

-It would also begin RTÉ's 24-hour services, up to this point both RTÉ One and Two aired until about midnight each night.
-The Network Two Night Shift strand would ultimately take over from The End.
-Night Shift would use the catchphrase "2 until 2" noting that Network Two would be on the air until 2 am.
-Each night would have a specific theme, Sci-Fi on Mondays with shows like Stargate: SG1, Crime on Tuesdays with shows like Millennium and Profiler etc.
+The Network 2 Night Shift strand would ultimately take over from The End.
+This was a more conventional continuity slot, only featuring a voice-over and lacking sketches and interviews.
+Each night would have a specific theme, Sci-Fi on Mondays with shows like Stargate: SG1, Crime on Tuesdays with shows like Millennium and Profiler etc. Night Shift would use the catchphrase "2 until 2" noting that Network 2 would be on the air until 2 am.